 Hate to break it to the HelloFresh fans, but on average, Goodfood is the slightly cheaper option.

-Your delivery from Goodfood is always free, whereas HelloFresh has a $50 purchase minimum for free shipping.
+Your delivery from Goodfood is always free, whereas HelloFresh has a $9.99 shipping fee.

 Variety is the spice of life—and HelloFresh wins by a landslide.

 Goodfood offers 18 new recipes each week, organized by plan for easy selection.
 You can review recipes up to 4 weeks in advance.
 They offer more meat variety than HelloFresh, especially when it comes to seafood!